Jesus Calling, The Story of Christmas; Ten in the Bed; The Friend Ship

 Just for “purposeful” fun I picked up this book for my youngest grandson.
 Both of his parents are quite science minded, and in the healthcare field.
 I chuckled when I saw this book and decided to slip it into Lil Man’s gift bag.
 Some time back I studied the way we learn, and about the creating of mental pathways.
 I think this book will be a gentle beginning of one of those pathways.

-There they are, 5 delightful children’s books that you may want to share with a precious young one in your life!
+There they are, 5 delightful children’s books that you may want to introduce to the children in your life!

 Please tell me in the comments, have you added any of the Baby University books to your home library?